ElegyEngine/.github/profile/README.md

   * The workflow will feel right at home if you've modded Quake or Half-Life.
 * Meant for all genres, or even 2D.
   * Elegy aims to be usable for interactive first-person games.
 Whether it's a full-blown immersive sim shooter, or a walking simulator, that is the constraint.
-  * This engine is essentially a specialisation of Godot, in a way.
+  * In a way, this engine is currently a specialisation of Godot.
 So, if you would like to make games of other genres (e.g. racing, puzzle, turn-based strategy), definitely consider using Godot itself.

-*Note: early under construction, check us out again in Q3 2023.*
+*Note: early under construction, check us out again in Q4 2023.*